PatrickMaul/keyword_extractor/README.md

 ## Publishing

-To upload the `package_name` module using `twine`, follow these steps:
+To upload the `keyword_extractor` module using `twine`, follow these steps:

-1. Navigate to the root directory of the `package_name` module.
+1. Navigate to the root directory of the `keyword_extractor` module.
 2. Make sure you have `twine` installed.
 If not, you can install it using the following command:
    ```bash
    pip install -U twine